datalad/datalad-osf/docs/source/intro.rst

 - This tool does not work for data that is stored in a storage service other than the OSF_, and within the OSF, only OSF storage, no other third party storage, is supported.
   Please refer to the list of `special remotes`_ as hosted by the `git-annex`_ website for other storage services and how to use them with DataLad.
 - Also, be mindful that OSF storage imposes a maximum file size of 5GB.
-  The default ``annex`` mode of this extension can circumvent this file size limit by chunking files into smaller files of configurable sizes, but other modes of operations are not capable of doing this.
+  The default ``annex`` mode of this extension can circumvent this file size limit by chunking files into smaller files of configurable sizes (see :ref:`chunking`), but other modes of operations are not capable of doing this.
   If you attempt to publish individual files larger that exceed 5GB in size without chunking, the operation will fail.
 More information on this is in section :ref:`osfsibling`.
 - Finally, the starting point for working with this extension is a (published) DataLad dataset, not a regular OSF project.
   This extension will not transform normal OSF projects into datasets, but expose DataLad datasets as OSF projects.